+Wheel Gymnastics is a novel gymnastics discipline, which was invented in Germany in 1925.
+Athletes use the apparatus, the German Wheel, to perform tricks in and on the rolling wheel.
+Many tricks resemble elements known from the artistic gymnastics disciplines floor, parallel bars or uneven bar.
 Wheel Gymnastics engages the whole body but is low impact at the same time.
-At the highest level, male and female gymnasts usually compete until their mid-thirties, with their prime time in the early twenties.
+At the highest level, male and female gymnasts usually compete until their mid-thirties with their prime time in the early twenties.
 At a recreational level, there is no upper age limit to practice Wheel Gymnastics.

 The wheel rolls on both rims in a straight line.
 This is the first discipline you learn.

 The wheel rolls on one rim, the motion of the wheel is comparable to a spinning coin.
 Don't worry, it won't make you dizzy!

 The gymnast performs a dismount from the top of the rolling wheel onto a mat.
 This discipline is for more advanced gymnasts.

 All three disciplines are combined.
 In a group, with a partner, in one wheel or alone, gymnasts use music and costumes to create spectacular show performances .

 In this very fast and elegant discipline, the gymnast spins quickly in a steel hoop.